Derivations of Units With Dimensional Analysis

 The units of a physical quantity are defined by the section of physics known as "Dimensional Analysis" It ascertains some rules and methods that are used to make the units for measuring a certain physical quantity.
-The dimensional analysis is done using the formula or scientific equation used to calculate the quantity.
+Dimensional analysis is performed using the formula or scientific equation used to calculate the amount.
 For example, the formula of pressure is:

 Pressure = Force/per unit area

 So the units of pressure will be derived using the units of Force and area; its sub-quantities.